-Disability Awareness Assemblies
+Disability Awareness School Assemblies

 Children are inquisitive – especially about things and people who are different to what they’re used to.
 I believe it’s important and beneficial to introduce kids to issues of diversity during their early years and to be open and honest about their concerns.